 A student from the UK

 discord.js is a popular node.js package that I started in August 2015.
-It's a wrapper around the Discord API - with more than 150,000 downloads - that allows anyone to easily create their own Discord Bots.
+It's a wrapper around the Discord API - with over a million downloads and almost 2,000 stars on GitHub - that allows anyone to easily create their own Discord Bots.

 In February 2017, I led a winning team of four at a two-day Hackathon where we attempted to increase the awareness of online safety.

 We created a responsive web application using Vue.js that ran through general safety tips, but also specific social networks in more detail (e.g. Facebook, Twitter, Instagram, Snapchat).
 It also allowed users to search through our list of tips to find advice specific to certain social networks.

 In August 2016, I led a winning team of four at a Hackathon where we developed a competitive two-player game over two days that aims to teach people Braille.

 We created an Android application that displayed a virtual Braille input, in which players create letters in Braille in a race to spell out 3 words first.
 It communicates with the main game application, which runs on a laptop or a computer, using WebSockets.